deepfence/ThreatStryker-docs/docs/docs/threatstryker/operations/notifications.md

 :::info
-ThreatStryker and ThreatStryker behave identically with respect to integrations, although ThreatStryker can raise a much broader set of notifications and alerts.
+ThreatStryker and ThreatMapper behave identically with respect to integrations, although ThreatStryker can raise a much broader set of notifications and alerts.
 :::